Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships by this name: The company later had another ship by the name Nyhorn, built 1975, 17 922 gt.
 Had various owners, became 17 645 gt in 1989.
 Sold to Cyprus and renamed Silver Horn in 1991, Lady Ina 1995 (Norwegian), Ina of Oslo 1997, Gina in 1998.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøfolk i krig", Leif M. Bjørkelund, "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, article in "Krigsseileren", No. 2/1982 by 2nd Mate Ingolf Sexe, "The World's Merchant Fleets", Roger W. Jordan, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), "Nordmenn i fangenskap" (Kristian Ottosen) - Sources/Books.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøfolk i krig", Leif M. Bjørkelund, "Våre motorskip", Leif M. Bjørkelund & E. H. Kongshavn, article in "Krigsseileren", No. 2/1982 by 2nd Mate Ingolf Sexe, "The World's Merchant Fleets 1939", R. W. Jordan, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), "Nordmenn i fangenskap" (Kristian Ottosen) and misc. as named within the text above - See Sources/Books.

 Be